micro-community/development/README.md

 - Document: Create an issue and todo note to track starting and progressing the task
 - Deliver: Create a PR for your bug or feature and engage at least 2 other team members to review
 - Validate: You should be testing throughout but once delivered its your responsibility to validate full functionality

+## Office Hours

+Office hours are times we are available to the community.
+This is an experimental feature we're testing.

+Fridays 2-5pm GMT we'll have an open call anyone can join to chat, ask questions, etc.